 My family physician is interested in getting information about taking care of a patient with HHT.
 Is there a standard protocol that should be followed?

 Yes.
-We would be happy to send your physician our information package; call the HHT Foundation at 410-357-9932 with your physician's contact information.
+We would be happy to send your physician our information package; call Cure HHT at 410-357-9932 with your physician's contact information.
 In the meantime, ask your doctor to review the resources available on our website.

 Is there a blood test or DNA test available to diagnose HHT?